Arden Fair: Development

 That year, the Kassis brothers announced the construction of a new development in the shopping complex, east of Hale's.
-By 1964, a new 100,000 sqft building was leased to more than 29 stores, including one of the first General Electric Service Centers in California and a new Stop-N-Shop location.
+Completed in 1963, the new 100,000 sqft building was leased to more than 29 stores by 1964, including one of the first General Electric Service Centers in California and a new Stop-N-Shop location.
+At the same time, a 30,000 sqft expansion to Sears was constructed on its east side, making it one of the largest in the chain nationwide.
 In 1965, the Kassis brothers opened the Arden Fair Food Circus, a 35,000 sqft, cafeteria-style dining complex that could seat over 600 customers.
 Operating in the adjacent structure, the space was leased to 16 different food stands that served a variety of cuisines, as well as a florist and gift shop.
 Seen as an early precursor to the shopping mall food court, Food Circus operated in the adjacent structure until 1987, when the Kassis brothers retired.

 Remodels

 In 1968, the New York City-based Kavanau Real Estate Trust purchased the 240,000 sqft mall (excluding the anchor tenants) from the Kassis brothers and the land from Heraty and Gannon for a combined $6.05 million.
 With a grand reopening in May 1971, the space between Weinstock's and Sears was converted into an indoor, heated and air-conditioned mall, and 75,000 sqft of retail space was added.

 The mall was sold again in 1975 to two Sacramento locals: Dennis Marks, a pediatrician, and Morton Friedman, a developer, lawyer, and philanthropist who also purchased the Sacramento Town & Country Village shopping center.
 Friedman's family continues to own Arden Fair under Fulcrum Property, led by his son Mark Friedman.
 Friedman and Marks conducted several remodels of the mall, which received a major facelift in 1984, designed by architectural firm Dean Unger and associates.
 Projects in the 1984 renovation included the construction of a new entrance, interior landscaping, and refacing storefronts with entrances on Arden Way.

 In the mid-1980s, the specialty retailer Nordstrom was looking to open a location in the Sacramento area.
 After one of several remodels of Arden Fair, Morton Friedman invited Jim Nordstrom on a tour of the mall.
 Offered a prominent location, Nordstrom responded that Friedman would have to "tear the whole damn thing down" first before a Nordstrom would open in the mall.
 Nordstrom later elaborated to The Sacramento Bee that the mall was "a great location, but it need[ed] a lot of updating".
 Agreeing to a tentative arrangement with Nordstrom, Friedman and Marks decided to conduct a major remodeling project to update the mall, persuading the department store to choose Arden Fair over other shopping malls in the region.
+The three-story department store cost $28 million to construct.
+Mark Friedman, Morton's son, recounted in 2020 about how proud his parents were in "bringing Nordstrom to the community".